 You can lock the keyboard so that others are unable to use it.
 If a user password is set using the Configuration/Setup Utility program, the keyboard is locked when you turn on the computer.
 You must type the password before the keyboard will unlock.
-You can enable the user password feature with the Configuration/Setup Utility program see "Using passwords" on page 24.
+See "Setting Security Passwords" in Access IBM or "Using passwords" on page 23.